sumnerevans/sumnerevans.com/content/posts/life-updates/on-being-gay.md

 them in action: those who follow God's law and Jesus' example are rewarded with full lives.

-However, the more I introspect myself and the less I feel like I belong in the Christian community as a single person, the more I lean towards it just being that I enjoy the community.
+However, the more I introspect myself, the less I feel like I belong in the Christian community as a single person, and the more I lean towards it just being that I enjoy the community.
 It's terrifying to say, but I don't really know if I'm a Christian at this point.